 Flash fiction – defined as stories under 1,000 words – is a versatile form flourishing in our age of information overload.
-Learn how to harness the power of brevity, compression and immediacy that make flash stories compelling in our 1-day course.
+Learn how to harness the power of brevity, compression and immediacy that make flash stories compelling in our 2 part course.

-This course will meet on Sunday, 23 January 2022 from 10:00 – 17:00 at Boekhandel van Rossum, Beethovenstraat 32, 1077 JH Amsterdam.
-Class size is 8 to 15 people.
-Note: If you are currently enrolled in one of our 8-week workshops (autumn or winter), don’t forget to use your members’ discount code when you register to receive 25% off.
+Note: If you are currently enrolled in one of our 8-week workshops, don’t forget to use your members’ discount code when you register to receive 25% off.

 In this course we will:

-- Learn about the various types of flash (micro, monologue, individual scene, experimental, etc.)
+- Learn about the various approaches to flash (micro, monologue, individual scene, etc.)

 - Analyze contemporary and classic flash pieces and discuss what makes a flash piece work